fruit trees

 Caliber: Large, 30 mm.

-Harvest date:: Santina -7 to -10 days.
+Harvest date: Santina -7 to -10 days.

-Splitting: Medium-low susceptibility to rain.
+Hardiness: Medium-low susceptibility to rain.

 early